AWeber-Imbi/imbi/CONTRIBUTING.md

 - `dist` - Create the release packages
 - `env` - Setup a Python virtual environment and install the API dependencies (including testing)
 - `setup` - Setup the development environment for the API, OpenAPI docs, and UI
+- `serve` - Run a JavaScript webserver that watches UI files and rebuilds the development versions on change, pushing changes to the browser
 - `watch` - Watches UI files and rebuilds the development versions on change

 ### Testing Targets